ddanairaza/docs-gitbook/bridges/creating-cross-chain-transactions.md

 # Creating cross-chain Transactions

-This article will cover how to utilize Beam Bridge to create cross-chain transactions between **Ethereum to Beam** and **Beam to Ethereum**.
+This article will cover how to utilize Beam Bridge to create cross-chain transactions between **Ethereum to Beam**.
 This step-by-step tutorial provides a foundation for completing cross-chain transactions with all supported tokens including:

 * $ETH, $USDT, $DAI, $WBTC on Ethereum.
 * $bETH, $bUSDT, $bDAI, $bWTC on Beam.